-The Freedom 375’s hull is a Hunt design, which Grady-White markets as a SeaV2 hull.
-Hunt hulls have steadily increasing deadrise from the transom forward, which provides stability at rest, the ability to plane at low speeds, and a relative smooth and dry ride.
+The Freedom 375’s hull is a C. Raymond Hunt design, which Grady-White markets as a SeaV2® hull.
+Hunt hulls have steadily increasing deadrise from the transom forward, which provides stability at rest, the ability to plane at low speeds, and a relatively smooth and dry ride.

 Our test boat was rigged with triple Yamaha F300, 4.2L four-stroke outboards.
-She weighed 17,100 lbs.
-(8,634 kg) with three people onboard, test gear and 1/8 full of fuel and ¾ full of water tanks.
+She weighed 17,990 lbs.
+(8,160 kg) with three people onboard, test gear and 1/8 full of fuel and ¾ full of water tanks.

 Despite the rough conditions, we recorded a cruise speed of 37 mph or 32.2 knots at 4500 rpms burning 43.6 gph or .7 nautical miles per gallon.
 Slowing down to 3500 rpm and 25 mph or 22 knots produced .9 mpg and a 250 nautical mile range.
 Top speed for the big boat was 50 mph or 43.5 knots, turning the three stainless steel 15 ½” x 17” props at 5900 rpms.

-In a sharp, high-speed turn, the boat heeled just the right amount to offset centrifugal force for passengers, with no outward or inward force felt at all -- just like riding a bicycle.
+In a sharp, high-speed turn, the boat heeled just the right amount to offset centrifugal force for passengers, with no outward or inward force felt at all – just like riding a bicycle.
 The boat also turned as if on rails, with no tendency to slide out or “hook” in a hard turn as we sometimes experience.
 These handling characteristics make the Grady-White Freedom 375 a safe boat.

-, the impact with each sea was a non-event; we were truly amazed at how well this boat runs in a seaway.
+In a 3’ to 4’ chop at 25 knots, the impact with each sea was a non-event; we were truly amazed at how well this boat runs in a seaway.
 Running down sea, it took very little effort to stay on course; the boat practically steered herself, and the ride was dry.
-This degree of sea kindliness allows the boat to be used more often during the season, and gives the owners the option of cruising further and faster offshore.
+This degree of sea kindliness allows the boat to be used more often during the season and gives the owners the option of cruising further and faster offshore.